openfaas/docs/docs/openfaas-pro/dashboard.md

 ### Create a signing key

-Next, you need to create a JWT signing key and a separate secret for this.
+You need to create a JWT signing key and a separate secret for the dashboard.
 It's used to sign and validate logged in sessions.

 ```bash
 # Generate a private key